tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 He wasn’t convinced.
 Can’t say I blamed him.
 Driving out there was eerie.
 Nothing but cracked earth for miles and poisonous critters ready to let you know you were in the wrong neighborhood.

-I parked next to Scorpion Dave’s Airstream, my tires kicking up plumes of dust.
+I parked next to Scorpion Dave’s Airstream and Jeep, my tires kicking up plumes of dust.
 Knox scampered around, sniffing and pawing the dirt.
 Chilled air bit at my skin.
 I rubbed cracked fingers together and stomped on a scorpion as a coyote howled in the distance.

 *Man… to hell with this place.*